herzbube/apple-playground/README.md

 Code you find in this repository is public domain - do with it whatever you want.
 No warranty, nor even a guarantee that it runs.

+Current experiments:

+* [extended-layout](extended-layout/README.md): This project contains code that deals with the "extended layout" concept introduced by Apple in iOS 7.
+* [core-graphics](core-graphics/README.md): This project provides a user interface that lets the user interactively explore Core Graphics drawing functions.

 ## How to create a new iOS project without storyboard

-These steps were written for Xcode 13.2.1.
+When a new experiment is started for iOS, the steps in this chapter help to get the Xcode project up and running with a minimum of fuss.
+The steps were written for Xcode 13.2.1.

 ### Project creation